Why is it taking so long to learn English?

 Those 7000 words are the key to speaking English well.
 Those 7000 words are the core vocabulary of English.
-They are the most frequently used words in English.
-You need to know AND be able to use those words.
+They are the most common words used in English.
+You need to know those words AND be able to use those words.

 The less common words are important, but they are mostly for reference.
 You need to know them to understand what you’re reading or listening to, but you probably don’t need to use them in your everyday conversations.